 The Eternal Connection of the Spirit

-Having to live with the kind of poverty of love that results in abuse, disconnection or perpetual discontent only produces more suffering and heartache.
-Letting go may be the most loving thing a soulmate couple can do.
-With forgiveness comes greater acceptance and a higher volume of love, a love that is less attached, full-hearted, at peace and complete.
+Having to live with the sort of poverty of love that results in abuse, disconnection or perpetual discontent only produces more suffering and heartache.
+Letting go may be the most reasonable and loving thing a soulmate couple can do.
+With forgiveness comes greater acceptance and a much higher volume of love, a love that is less attached, full-hearted, at peace and wholesome.

 Related: Loving someone may seem like the greatest thing and leaving them may seem like the worst.
 But here’s Why Letting Go Is Not Always A Bad Thing.